-Figure 3-8 presents the average SEER for CAC units installed in residential new construction in California over the past two years.
+Figure 3-8 presents the average SEER for CAC units installed in residential new construction in California from mid-1999 through 2001.
 As shown, the average SEER for new construction in California has varied significantly by quarter.
-Specifically, the average SEER value has ranged from 10.0 in the third quarter of 1999 to 10.8 during the second quarter of 2000 to 10.1 in the first quarter of 2001.
+For instance, the average SEER value has ranged from 10.0 in the third quarter of 1999 to 10.8 during the second quarter of 2000.
+Then, it decreased again, until both the fourth quarter of 2000 and the first quarter of 2001 had an average SEER of 10.2.
 Table 3-9 presents the average SEER by utility and by quarter.